marcokuoni/public_doc/essays/7_emscripten_simple_portability/README.md

 ...
 ```

-As described in my previous [article](https://medium.com/webassembly/hello-world-c-program-4b85d3f8fbea), this is how communication with the outside world takes place, serving as an interface.
+As described in my previous [article](https://medium.com/webassembly/hello-world-c-program-4b85d3f8fbea), this is how communication with the outside world takes place.

 It's important to note that this is an abstraction (sandbox).
 The `printf` function from the C program is not called on the operating system in the traditional sense.
 Instead, it invokes the `_fd_write` function provided by JavaScript and imported by WebAssembly, which then offers the respective implementation of the `printf` function.